LaylBongers/clink/README.md

 1. Download clink.exe from github releases.
 2. Place it somewhere in your PATH system variable.
 3. Create a *Clink.toml* file for every project you want.
-4. Run `clink` in your command shell in the project folder you want to generate Visual Studio projects for.
+4. Navigate a command shell to the clink project folder you want to use as root to generate the project and solution files for.
+5. Run `clink` in your command shell.

 Clink expects your *.hpp* files to be in the *include* directory.